Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 ```
 Note that this functionality is currently somewhat dangerous.
 If `mat` escapes the scope of `as` in some way, for instance by returning the `Transpose` of `mat`, the underlying memory may be freed by `SuiteSparseGraphBLAS.jl`.
 If the user attempts to return `mat` directly the `as` function will gracefully copy the matrix rather than return an array that may be invalidated in the future.

-### Iteration

-Recent versions of `SuiteSparse:GraphBLAS` have added the ability to iterate the stored values of a row or column.
-This functionality takes advantage of that, and is particularly useful to iterate over neighbors when implementing the `Graphs.jl` interface.

 ### Automatic Differentiation

 Automatic Differentiation support continues to improve, with additional constructor rules, and rules for the `second` and `first` families of semirings.
-The biggest remaining missing pieces are the tropical semirings, and potentially user-defined functions.
+The biggest remaining missing pieces are the tropical semirings, user-defined functions and more rigorous testing of user use-cases.

 # Roadmap